tremby/Sprintly-GitHub/README.md

 items; [GitHub](http://github.com 'GitHub') is a great tool for managing your code.
 The tools in this repository will help you take advantage of the integration with GitHub that Sprint.ly offers without drawing your attention away from the terminal.

-Use the `sprintly` command line tool to get a list of all items assigned to you.
+Each git repository can be associated with a Sprint.ly product.
+Use the `sprintly` command line tool to get a list of all items assigned to you for the current product, or `sprintly --all` to get all items in all projects.

 Install the `commit-msg` hook to facilitate Sprint.ly's GitHub integration.

 How to use `sprintly`
 ---------------------

+See `sprintly --help` for basic usage instructions.

 	Usage: sprintly [options]

-	By default, your sprintly items will be shown.

 	Options:
 	  -h, --help		show this help message and exit
-	  -h, --help		show this help message and exit --install-hook	install commit-msg hook in current directory (must be a git repository)
+	  -a, --all			show items for all products --install-hook	install commit-msg hook in current directory (must be a git repository)
 	  --uninstall-hook	uninstall commit-msg hook in current directory (must be a